-Arabic Grammar Course Online Intermediate: This Arabic grammar course is designed for intermediate level students who already have a basic understanding of Arabic grammar and vocabulary.
+Arabic Grammar Course Online for Intermediate level students: This Arabic grammar course is designed for intermediate level students who already have a basic understanding of Arabic grammar and vocabulary.
 Through this course, you will improve your skills in the areas of syntax and morphology, and gain a deeper understanding of the Arabic language.

 The course covers a wide range of topics, including verb conjugation, noun declension, adjective agreement, sentence structure, and more.
 You will learn how to form complex sentences using different grammatical structures and how to apply your knowledge to real-life situations.